mcordell/grape_token_auth/README.md

 end
 ```

-the first line means that for that the GrapeTokenAuth registration API is being
+The first line indicates the _GrapeTokenAuth_ registration API will be mounted
-mounted to `/auth` relative to wherever `TestApp` is mounted.
+to '/auth' relative to the location where the TestApp is mounted.
 Presuming that
 TestApp is being run at root, registration endpoints will be at `/auth`.
 Also,
 we are defining the scope that these endpoints pertain to (user). **Important**
 the scope must be defined in the [configuration